 Cambridge is consistently highly-ranked by international institutes using different methodologies.
 Cambridge came:

-・second in the Times Higher Education World University Rankings 2019;
+・third in the Times Higher Education World University Rankings 2020;

 ・fourth in the CWUR World University Rankings 2019-2020; and